Clinical formulation: History

 Psychologist George Kelly, who developed personal construct theory in the 1950s, noted his complaint against traditional diagnosis in his book The Psychology of Personal Constructs (1955): "Much of the reform proposed by the psychology of personal constructs is directed towards the tendency for psychologists to impose preemptive constructions upon human behaviour.
 Diagnosis is all too frequently an attempt to cram a whole live struggling client into a nosological category."
 In place of nosological categories, Kelly used the word "formulation" and mentioned two types of formulation: a first stage of structuralization, in which the clinician tentatively organizes clinical case information "in terms of dimensions rather than in terms of disease entities" while focusing on "the more important ways in which the client can change, and not merely ways in which the psychologist can distinguish him from other persons", and a second stage of construction, in which the clinician seeks a kind of negotiated integration of the clinician's organization of the case information with the client's personal meanings.

 Psychologists Hans Eysenck, Monte B. Shapiro, Vic Meyer, and Ira Turkat were also among the early developers of systematic individualized alternatives to diagnosis.
 Meyer has been credited with providing perhaps the first training course of behaviour therapy based on a case formulation model, at the Middlesex Hospital Medical School in London in 1970.
 Meyer's original choice of words for clinical formulation were "behavioural formulation" or "problem formulation".

+Data-Informed Clinical Formulation

+Modern approaches to clinical formulation increasingly emphasize the use of routine outcome measurement (ROM) to validate and refine case conceptualizations.
+By integrating Feedback-Informed Treatment (FIT) into the formulation process, supervisors can help trainees use self-report inventories (such as the Outcome Rating Scale) to test their clinical hypotheses and measure clinical progress.
+This iterative process allows for a more responsive treatment plan that can be adjusted if the client's progress deviates from the formulated trajectory.
+Some clinical supervisor training programs integrate data-informed clinical formulation protocols, leading to more accurate and effective clinical formulations.